Key Stage 3 Assessment & Reporting

-From the academic year 2019 / 20, Kingsmead School will report Year 7, 8 and 9 students’ assessment results as percentage scores, in their termly progress reports.
-This will begin with a trial in the autumn term.
+From the academic year 2019 / 20, Kingsmead School has started to report Year 7, 8 and 9 students’ assessment results as percentage scores, in their progress reports.

 Within education, a national debate is currently taking place over the use of GCSE grades, and particularly grade flightpaths, in Years 7, 8 and 9.
-The Department for Education and Ofsted advise that schools should not use grades, but they do not recommended an alternative.
+The Department for Education and Ofsted advise that schools should not report grades for these students, but they do not recommended an alternative.

-The debate has also taken place in Kingsmead and it is evident from the parental feedback that there is appetite for change.
-With this in mind, Kingsmead School has developed a new assessment and reporting system for Years 7, 8 and 9, which will not use GCSE grades or flightpaths.
+The debate has also taken place in Kingsmead and it was clear from the parental feedback we received that there was appetite for change.
+With this in mind, Kingsmead School developed a new assessment and reporting system for use with Years 7, 8 and 9, which does not use GCSE grades or flightpaths.

 Percentage scores explained

-Because we want to report something more meaningful than a label and easier to understand than ‘flightpaths’, Kingsmead School has decided to report the average percentage scores that Year 7, 8 and 9 students achieve in their class assessments.
+Because we want to report something more meaningful than a label and easier to understand than ‘flightpaths’, Kingsmead School reports the average percentage scores that Year 7, 8 and 9 students achieve in their class assessments.

-Students will be assessed at least once per term in each subject, enabling a percentage score to be reported for each subject, in every progress report.
-The progress report will include an ‘Expected Score Check’ column, which will confirm whether the student’s score is:
+Students are assessed at least once per teaching cycle in each subject, enabling a percentage score to be reported for each subject, in every progress report.
+The progress report includes an ‘Expected Score Check’ column, which will confirm whether the student’s score is:

 Above expected (above the expected score)